 In contrast the impact of deleting both Multi dwelling housing and Dual Occupancy development from the zone will have minimal impact on Council's ability to achieve the State Governments housing targets for the City of Ryde.
-The Housing Strategy has estimated that the impact of this change would be approximately 1,000-1,500 dwellings.
+The Housing Strategy additional analysis has estimated that the impact of this change would be a reduction of 385 lots available for multi dwelling housing.